dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Tools.md

 Tools mainly being used so far in this course will be described here (note - there are HEAPS out there - refer to the Book of "Secret" Knowledge - lel, secret)
-*Perhaps put these into their own sections and further expand.*
+*Perhaps put these into their own sections and further expand. ie Windows applications/software, Other OS applications/software, PowerShell tools, Unix/Linux shell tools - differentiating between the different shells if relevant (bash, zsh etc) - atm this section is all jumbled up*

 - Finder
 	- Pretty neat, kind of like Finder in MacOS, real fast to search for stuff when compared to your usual File Explorer in Windows